StrongKey/relying-party-java/CONTRIBUTING.md

 # Contributing to StrongKey's FIDO2 Server

-We welcome contributions to this open-source FIDO2 Server relying party!
+We welcome contributions to this open-source FIDO2 Server Relying Party (RP)!
 This guide provides some tips for successful contributions.

 For some background on WebAuthn/FIDO2 and its backers, visit the [FIDO2 Project](https://fidoalliance.org/fido2/).